opendatalabcz/detection-anonymized-parts/docs/user.md

 #### Error Handling
 - API returns standard HTTP error codes.
 - Check the returned JSON for an `IsError` field for additional details.

+## Results
+### How to interpret the result images

+The example images are in the ```examples``` folder.
+It's just a visualisation whether the detection was correct and a visual indication of the precision of the algorithm used to detect anonymized parts.
+In the example, we can see colored stickers in the original image, which are changed to black pixels, representing the area that was detected as anonymized.